-Warsaw is the capital of Poland.
+Warsaw is the capital of Poland and the largest city in Poland.
 If you are considering a vacation to Poland, then this blog post will tell you many interesting facts about Warsaw that you might not know.

 Location of Warsaw

 Warsaw is located in the central-east part of Poland in the Mazovian Voivodship.

 The city is sited at an elevation of 100 meters above sea level and it’s sited in the mid course of the Vistula River – the longest river in Poland.
 Warsaw spreads out on both sides of the river which therefore divides it into the Left Bank and the Right Bank districts

 The area of the City of Warsaw is 517.24 km2, and the number of inhabitants in 2019 was 1,777,972.

 Warsaw has 82 parks.
 Green areas cover 8% of the city area.
 The oldest parks are the Saski Garden, Krasiński Garden, Łazienki Park and the park in Wilanów.

 Warsaw is the only city in the EU with a Nature Reserve within the city boundary – Jeioro Czernikowskie.

 When Warsaw became the capital of Poland